-The Special Committee of a Fortune 100 company in response to a governmental investigation concerning whether service contracts with the federal government complied with “most favored nation” pricing requirements.
+- The Special Committee of a Fortune 100 company in response to a governmental investigation concerning whether service contracts with the federal government complied with “most favored nation” pricing requirements.

-- The Special Committee of a bank holding company in response to shareholder allegations regarding numerous alleged breaches of fiduciary duty and financial misappropriations by the chief executive officer and chairman of the board.
+- The Special Committee of a bank holding company in response to whistleblower allegations regarding numerous alleged breaches of fiduciary duty and financial misappropriations by the chief executive officer and chairman of the board.

 - New Jersey

 - Widener University School of Law, J.D., 1998, cum laude, The Delaware Journal of Corporate Law

 - Lehigh University, B.S., 1989